ta3ag/lbd/docs/BackendTutorial/source/backendstructure.rst

   ...
   def ADDiu   : ArithLogicI<0x09, "addiu", add, simm16, immSExt16, CPURegs>;

-:num:`Figure #backendstructure-f9` show how the pattern match work in the IR node **add** and instruction ADDiu defined in Cpu0InstrInfo.td.
+:num:`Figure #backendstructure-f9` shows how the pattern match work in the IR node **add** and instruction ADDiu defined in Cpu0InstrInfo.td.
 This example IR node "add %a, 5", will be translated to "addiu %r1, 5" since the IR pattern[(set RC:$ra, (OpNode RC:$rb, imm_type:$imm16))] is set in ADDiu and the 2nd operand is signed immediate which matched "%a, 5".
 In addition to pattern match, the .td also set assembly string "addiu" and op code 0x09.
-With this information, the LLVM TableGen will generate instruction both in assembly and binary automatically (the binary instruction in obj file of ELF format which will shown at later chapter).
+With this information, the LLVM TableGen will generate instruction both in assembly and binary automatically (the binary instruction in obj file of ELF format which will be shown at later chapter).
 Similarly, the machine instruction DAG node LD and ST can be got from IR DAG node **load** and **store**.